-To directly access project-related data in the LTA you need to have an account in MoM that is enabled for the archive.
-This automatically happens if you were a member of the original project proposal in Northstar/MoM.
+To stage and retrieve project-related data in the LTA which are proprietary you need to have an account in MoM that is enabled for the archive and coupled with the projects of interest.
+To this aim you can request SDCO to be added to the list of co-authors of the project.

-If you were not included among the co-authors of the project but are still a collaborator, you can request to be added by Science Operations and Support.
 When you send such a request, you must add the project's PI in cc.
-After Science Operations and Support adds you to the project, you might get an email asking you to set a new password in ASTRON Web Applications Password Self Service.
+After SDCO adds you to the project, you might get an email asking you to set a new password in ASTRON Web Applications Password Self Service.
 Please note that this will set a new password not just for the LTA but for MoM (LOFAR/WSRT) and Northstar as well.